 Heads up: I sometimes use affiliate links.
 When you click these links and make a purchase, I may get a small commission.
 It won't cost you anything but it helps me to run this site.

-Evaluate your current cleaning products
+Step 1: Review your current cleaning products

-Before making any changes to your cleaning routine, it’s important to take stock of the products you currently use.
-Many conventional cleaning products contain harmful chemicals that can harm both your health and the environment.
+Before making any changes to your cleaning routine, take stock of the products you currently use.

-• Start by reading the labels on your cleaning products.
+- Check the labels on your cleaning products.
 Look for any warning labels or symbols that indicate the product is toxic or hazardous.
 If you see any of these, it’s time to consider switching to a more eco-friendly alternative.

-• Think about the overall impact of your cleaning routine on the environment.
+- Think about the overall impact of your cleaning routine on the environment.
 Do you use disposable cleaning wipes or paper towels?
 Do you use excessive amounts of water when cleaning?
 These are all factors to consider when evaluating your current cleaning routine.

-Switch to eco-friendly cleaning products
+Step 2: Switch to eco-friendly equivalents

 One of the easiest ways to make your cleaning routine more eco-friendly is to switch to cleaning products that are non-toxic and biodegradable.